What Is the Galileo Global Navigation Satellite System?

 SAR is a space-based service in which terrestrial devices can transmit an emergency beacon skyward.
 It is then picked up by any of the satellites in view, relayed and backhauled to Galileo monitoring centers and routed for action according to the application and provider.
 SAR is an improved solution from other constellations in terms of the latency between when the distress beacon is activated and when the application operations center receives the alert message.

-CAS is encrypted and high accuracy to the centimeter level with a service guarantee SLA compared to the OS’s best effort.
+CAS is encrypted and has high accuracy to the centimeter level with a service guarantee SLA compared to the OS’s best effort.
 Device operators and providers utilizing this level of service must pay usage and subscription fees.
 This service category is unique to Galileo, which was created first for commercial and civilian use.
 Others like GPS were primarily military endeavors with commercial and consumer use delivered as an afterthought.

 With 26 satellites in orbit (including reserves) and over 1.5 billion devices worldwide enjoying the benefits of high-precision navigation, Galileo is already slated for upgrades with a new generation of satellites and terrestrial infrastructure to ensure quality service for decades to come.
 Following the decision to accelerate the development of “Galileo Next Generation,” ESA asked European manufacturers in 2020 to start submitting bids for the first set of the second generation (G2) Galileo satellites.
 They are expected to be placed in orbit around 2024.
 The next generation is being specified to be ultra-flexible with more software-defined and fewer dedicated hardware features.